Shocking photos of climate change taken from the skies

 Kivalina, Alaska, USA

 The far-flung Alaskan village of Kivalina sits on a thin strip of land, bordered on one side by the Kivalina Lagoon and on the other by the Chukchi Sea.
 Yet as the Arctic warms at twice the rate of the global average, causing the ice sheet to melt and sea levels to rise, the Inupiat village is being eroded on all sides.
-In fact, it could be underwater as soon as 2025.
+In fact, it could be underwater in a matter of years.

 Diego Cuevas/Getty Images